How to scrape data loaded from an XHR/fetch request

 const contentType = headers['content-type'] || ''

-// Keep only responses that actually carry JSON; skip HTML, images, fonts.
+// keep only responses that actually carry JSON; skip HTML, images, fonts.

 if (!contentType.includes('application/json')) return